hrydgard/ppsspp-site/docs/troubleshooting/cant-pick-folder.md

 ### Android TV

 If you have an Android TV and are getting this message, you may be out of luck for now since many ship without a proper file browser app.
-I'm considering making a special build for these older TVs that target an olde Android API version.
-This will need to be side-loaded over USB.
+However, if you know how to install APKs, you can now work around the problem entirely using the [PPSSPP Legacy](/docs/reference/legacy-edition) build!

 ### Android phones and other devices